Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Congress passed the act to create Sequoia National Park as a way to stop logging that was destroying the natural habitat.

-While there is a road that connects the two parks, it’s not open during the winter months due to snow and unsafe driving conditions.
+While there is a road that connects Sequoia and Kings Canyon, it’s not open during the winter months due to snow and unsafe driving conditions.

 Click to enlarge | Map courtesy of NPS

-From the map above, you can see where the road trip from Los Angeles to Sequoia enters the park near the Foothills Visitor Center (southwest part of the park).
+From the map above, you can see where the road trip from Los Angeles to Sequoia National Park enters the park near the Foothills Visitor Center (southwest part of the park).

 From there you can take the road north through Sequoia and cross over into Kings Canyon (unless it’s winter, when the road is partially closed).
 This closure happened during my trip in March, so I had to backtrack and head into Kings Canyon from the west entrance by way of Fresno, which takes a few hours.